Capital punishment in Pennsylvania: Legal process

-The death penalty is only applied when a defendant is guilty of first-degree murder.
+The death penalty is only applied when a defendant is guilty of first degree murder.
 A separate hearing must take place for this defendant to be put on death row.
 If one of the ten aggravating circumstances listed in Pennsylvania law and none of the eight mitigating factors are found to be involved in the case, the verdict is death for the defendant.

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
-In the case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).
+If during the penalty phase the case results in a hung jury, a life sentence is issued even if only one juror opposed death.
+There is no provision for a retrial).

 A death sentence has to be affirmed by the state Supreme Court.
 If it is affirmed, the governor of the state must sign off on the death warrant within thirty days.
 This is a signed document known as the 'Governor's Warrant'.
 Should the governor fail signing the death warrant within thirty days, then the Secretary of the Pennsylvania Department of Corrections shall sign the death warrant within thirty days.
 State constitutional provisions require a unanimous vote of the Pardons Board to permanently change any life or death sentence before the governor can commute it.